apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

 {% include endnote.html %}

 ## BYTE_SUBSTR
-Returns in binary format a substring of a string.
+Returns in binary format a substring of the input string.

 ### BYTE_SUBSTR Syntax